wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Desktop/Electron/Electron-OpenSource-List.md

 # Development Libraries

 - [electron-json-storage #Project#](https://github.com/electron-userland/electron-json-storage): electron-json-storage implements an API somehow similar to localStorage to write and read JSON objects to/from the operating system application data directory.

-# Showcase

-- [Manta #Project#](https://github.com/hql287/Manta): A desktop application for creating invoices with beautiful and customizable templates.

-- [Xray #Project#](https://github.com/atom/xray): Xray is an experimental Electron-based text editor informed by what we've learned in the four years since the launch of Atom.